 On March 5, The Parnassus Club held its annual vocal and piano auditions at Barton Community College Fine Arts Building.
 The 1st place piano award was given to Hannah Mosier of Great Bend, 2nd place piano award was given to Taylor Fry of Great Bend, and 3rd place piano award was given to Hannah Wilborn of Hoisington.
 Tiffany Harms, piano instructor at McPherson College and formerly of Great Bend judged the piano contestants.
 Piano teachers entering piano students were Lorrie Stickney, Connie Schneweis and Karole Erikson.
 The vocal contest winners were: 1st place, Andrew Koster of Great Bend, 2nd place ...

 Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on Feb.
 22 at the Post Home.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at The Club at Stone Ridge.
 Lunch will be from the menu.
-The program will be provided by Mary Miles, Executive Director of the Heart of Kansas Medical Clinic.
-She will be speaking on the effect of budget cuts on the services provided for people in need.
-The luncheon is informal and time will be allowed for discussion from the floor The public is invited to attend the meeting and ask questions.
+The program will be provided by Phyllis Bosley, who will be speaking on the effects of fetal alcohol syndrome on children and ultimately the family.
+The luncheon is informal and time will be allowed for discussion from the floor.
+The public is invited to attend and participate.

-The Barton County Association of Retired School Personnel will meet at 11:30 a.m. on December 10 at 11:30 a.m. at the Club at StoneRidge, 24th and Frey in Great Bend.
+The Barton County Association of Retired School Personnel will meet at 11:30 a.m.
+March 11 at The Club at StoneRidge, 24th and Frey.
 President Rose Kelly will be in charge of the meeting.
-Installation of officers for 2011 will be held.
-Members are asked to continue to record their hours of volunteer service.